2013 Punggol East by-election: Campaigning

+Exit poll incident

+On 10 January, the day after the writ of election was issued, The Straits Times chief editor Warren Fernandez posted an article asking about 50 residents on who they vote for, with 19 supporting PAP to 10 WP, and 21 undecided.
+The article was later taken down hours after the Election Department issued a notice and take down to Fernandez.
+When investigated by the police three days later, Fernandez insisted that the article is not a survey nor a poll, citing that the article "overstated the significance of the information gathered".
+He also added that "the edge that the ruling party appears to hold may be a reflection of the incumbency advantage it has always held in a middle class, traditionally PAP-leading ward", referencing that the Punggol East had been held by the PAP and those before the creation of the division, such as the Cheng San GRC.

+On 20 June, the Attorney-General's Chambers (AGC) issued Fernandez a warning after the investigations concluded, revealing that the article amounts to an exit poll, where posting of such articles between the issuance of writ until polling day, is forbidden under Chapter 218 of the Parliamentary Elections Act.
+Penalties under this clause carries a maximum $1,500 fine or up to a year of imprisonment, or both.

 Results

-Before the results were announced, SDA's Desmond Lim conceded at about 10.42pm (SGT) thanking his supporters and vowed to 'keep SDA's flame alive' in the next election.
+15 minutes before the results were announced, SDA's Desmond Lim conceded at about 10.42pm (SGT) thanking his supporters and vowed to 'keep SDA's flame alive' in the next election.
+A SDA spokesperson released a statement that they had entered this by-election despite anticipating the risks of vote splitting, but they did so to upheld their alliance's morale; SDA also added they will continue to work hard in the next election.

-Results were announced at 22:57pm (SGT) when WP's Lee was declared candidate-elect with 54.52% out of 29,415 valid votes, defeating PAP opponent Koh with 43.71% of the vote.
+At 10.57pm SGT, the results was announced when WP's Lee was declared candidate-elect with 54.52% out of 29,415 valid votes, defeating PAP opponent Koh with 43.71% of the vote.
 Two candidates had forfeited their $14,500 election deposit for garnering below the 12.5% threshold, namely Kenneth Jeyaretnam of the RP and Desmond Lim of the SDA with 1.20% and 0.57% of the votes respectively, with the latter becoming the second candidate to have his election deposit forfeited twice since Harbans Singh, and setting a record-low vote share at the time of the election surpassing Teo Kim Hoe's former record of 196 votes or 0.81% in post-independence Singapore.

 Overseas votes were tabulated four days after the by-election, on 30 January, seeing a 0.02% change in the top two parties after Koh and Lee received 19 and 7 votes respectively (there is only one spoilt and 32 abstained votes).
 The results are as follows: